Western non-interpolations: Influence on the New Testament editions

 The "Western non-interpolations" were not included in the main text of Westcott-Hort edition (1881), but were instead moved to the footnotes.
 The editions of Nestle and Nestle-Aland did the same.
 In 1968, "the editorial committee (or more precisely its majority) decided to abandon the theories of Westcott-Hort and the Western non-interpolations."
-Since 1968 they are included in the main text, but marked with brackets.
+Since 1968 all except Matthew 27:49 are included in the main text, following the text of Luke in 𝔓^{75}, but marked with brackets.

 Ehrman (1996) claimed that Westcott and Hort's observations still largely held merit, although he suggested that a better term for the alleged longer readings would be "non-Western interpolations".
 He made a case that most (but not all) of the longer readings in non-Western witnesses had an anti-docetic character.
 This might be the reason why they were deleted by docetic Christians in Western manuscripts, but more likely, why they were added to non-Western texts by (proto-orthodox) anti-docetic Christians at a very early stage (before the end of the 2nd century).
 Whereas scholars such as Aland and Fitzmyer have maintained that new findings such as 𝔓^{75} have refuted Hort's hypothesis, Ehrman concluded they are in line with what Hort expected, and don't undermine his argument.